 Once my Dad almost started dancing with me, because his songs were always quiet and controlled.
 He said to me that time,

 I sang back to him, “Finally.
 I want to be like mommy!
 She always gets the last word.”
 I sang some more songs and Daddy would not sing back.
 He took my hand and would not dance.
-He led me off stage and did a different dance with me for the first time.
+He led me off stage and did a different dance with me for the first time, a quiet peaceful dance.

 That is how I know it was my fault that the dance changed with Mom.

 I was seven when Nephi and Lehi came.
 I did not like the dance that followed these two players.

 Mommy and I hardly sang or danced anymore.
 When we did, it was always me being sent offstage.

 I did not like Nephi or Lehi's contribution to the show, but they were so silly with their songs and clumsy with their dance that I fell in love with them.

 I let them steal the show, and I took a bow.
 I started to be supporting cast that blended into the stage.

 I danced a little, but I sang no songs.
 Mommy and Daddy did not seem bothered that I was no longer a leading player.